calculators.coffee by Timberline Coffee School

 Last updated

 Tell the calculator how many cups you want and which V60 you have.
-It gives you back the dose, water weight, bloom, pour schedule, target brew time, and grind cue — all calibrated to Hoffmann's three-pour technique and the SCA brew control chart.
+It returns a complete pour over recipe: dose, water weight, bloom amount, pour schedule, target brew time, and grind cue, all built around the default V60 ratio of 1:16.5 and calibrated to the SCA brew control chart.

 How to Use This Calculator

-3. Set strength.
 Balanced is the right starting point for almost everyone.
-Move to lighter if you want a brighter, more tea-like cup; stronger if you want body and concentration.
+Move to lighter for a brighter, more tea-like cup; stronger for body and concentration.

-4. Brew.
-Follow the pour schedule on the right.
+Follow the pour schedule on screen.
 The numbers update live as you change inputs.
+Each step shows weight and target timing.

 About the Recipe Basis

-The default recipe is James Hoffmann's Ultimate V60 Technique: a bloom of roughly twice the coffee weight, two pours after the bloom, and a target drawdown around 3:00–3:30 for a typical 30-gram dose.
-It's become the default for a reason — it's forgiving across grinders, kettles, and water, and it gets a clean, sweet cup more reliably than anything else in regular rotation.
+The default recipe uses a bloom of roughly twice the coffee weight, two pours after the bloom, and a target drawdown around 3:00–3:30 for a typical 30-gram dose.
+The three-pour structure is forgiving across grinders, kettles, and water, and produces a clean, sweet cup reliably across a wide range of coffees.

 We use a default ratio of 1:16.5.
-Hoffmann publishes 60 g per litre (close to 1:16.66).
-The SCA brew control chart centres on roughly 55 g per litre.
-Splitting the middle at 1:16.5 lands inside both targets and rounds cleanly for whole-cup math, which keeps the numbers on the result card readable.
+Many specialty recipes target 60 g per litre (1:16.66); the SCA brew control chart centres on roughly 55 g per litre (1:18.2).
+Splitting the middle at 1:16.5 lands inside both reference points and rounds cleanly for whole-cup math, which keeps the numbers on the result card readable.

 Pour-by-Pour Explainer